7 Indoor Houseplant Myths That Fooled Us Too

 Myth #7: Sick plants need fertiliser

 When you feel a cold coming on, a lot of us reach for the vitamins.
 This same thinking is behind why we grab fertiliser for a sick plant, stat.
-In fact, we've got our thinking backwards on this one.
+In fact, we've all got our thinking backwards on this one.

 A healthy plant that's busy growing, not dying, is the chap that needs the extra food.
 Sick plants absorb less nutrients from the soil than healthy plants.
 Adding fertiliser to an already sick plant might just push him over the edge by causing fertiliser burn, burning tender roots and causing leaf damage.
-Fix the cause of what's causing your plant to be unwell, and save your fertiliser for your healthy, growing plants that are busy depleting the nutrients in their soil.